DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 ```

 ::: details Query Explanation
 This utility generates a normalized `falconPID` identifier by selecting the first available process identifier from the event context.
-The resulting field is used to correlate multiple independent telemetry events into a unified process-level investigative view presented to the analyst.
+The resulting field is used to correlate multiple independent telemetry events into a unified, process-level investigative view presented to the analyst.
 :::

+---

 ## Transforms

-Transforms are responssible for field deconflictions, formatting field values to enhance readability or normalize values to improve or enhance for statistical analysis such as stack counting.
+Transforms are responsible for field deconfliction, value formatting to enhance readability, and value normalization to support statistical analysis techniques such as stack counting.
+Transforms are categorized into three functional groups:

+- **Deconflictors** — Rename colliding field names to prevent data loss during event joins.
+- **Formatters** — Clean and reformat field values for improved readability.
+- **Normalizers** — Translate machine-readable numeric values into human-readable labels.

-### Deconflitors
+### Deconflictors

-Deconflictors are used, as the name states, to deconflict fields.
-Across Crowdstrike telemetry, there are field names that are repeated across events.
-This can become problematic when joining events together and field names step on eachother, and you won't be able to see each value produced by each respective event.
+Deconflictors resolve field-name collisions that occur when joining events.
+Across CrowdStrike telemetry, identical field names appear in multiple event types.
+This becomes problematic when events are joined together: if field names overlap, values from one event overwrite those from another, and the analyst loses visibility into each event's respective data.

-A functional example of this is that a `ProcessRollup2` event has the field `FileName` and the event `PEFileWritten` has the same field named file name.
-Without deconflciting the fields, and joining them together, you would never be able to see the `FileName` of the `ProcessRollup2` event and the `PEFileWritten` event respectively.
-This is one nuance found in many field names across many data types within Crowdstrike telemetry.
-Refer to the query below for a functional example.
+As a practical example, a `ProcessRollup2` event contains the field `FileName`, and the `PEFileWritten` event contains its own `FileName` field.
+Without deconflicting these fields prior to joining, the analyst would be unable to distinguish the `FileName` value originating from `ProcessRollup2` from the one originating from `PEFileWritten`.
+This collision pattern is common across many field names and data types within CrowdStrike telemetry.

 **Example:** `talon_win_deconflict_pefilewritten`